There’s nothing like a historic home, packed with character and intricate detailing.

 In a sea of cookie cutter quarters, original architecture stands out.

-The gingerbread trim, the craftsmanship and antique charm—all unique parts of a home’s history that you want to protect.
+The gingerbread trim, the craftsmanship and antique charm.
+All unique parts of a home’s history that you want to protect.
+Our siding installation in La Grange

 Thankfully, you can update your home’s siding and trim while staying true to its historic roots.
 Whether your Midwest home is a historic farmhouse, a vintage cottage or a classic Tudor, there are plenty of tactful ways to refresh your exterior without stripping it of its character.
 With James Hardie siding products, you can opt for the timeless look of shingles or lap siding, the more modern look of vertical siding and a variety of trim options to polish off your preferred siding choices.